Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Brighton Fringe is not responsible for late payments if incorrect bank details have been provided at the point of registration.

 Even if a venue holds a PRS licence, all participants are required to state upon completion of the registration form if copyrighted music will be used during their event.
-You will be required to pay a PRS fee for music royalties if your event uses any music still in copyright.
-Free or donations events do not need to pay PRS.
-In the event of failure to supply information in regards to music usage it will be assumed that copyrighted music was used throughout the duration of the performance and deductions will be made accordingly.
-PRS fees are deducted at settlement.
-Information of music usage for events should be provided to Brighton Fringe via.
-Eventotron by 17 June 2021.
+You will be required to pay a PRS and PPL fee for music royalties if your event uses any music that is still in copyright.
+Free or donation events do not need to pay PRS or PPL.
+In the event of failure to supply information in regard to music usage it will be assumed that copyrighted music was used throughout the duration of the performance and deductions will be made accordingly.
+PRS PPL fees are deducted at settlement.
+Information of music usage should be provided to Brighton Fringe via Eventotron by 17 May 2022.
+Any late supply of information may result in the full fees being deducted.

-Disputes between parties outside of Brighton Fringe shall not be arbitrated by Brighton Fringe Ltd. If a dispute arises between a Brighton Fringe participant and their venue or any other Brighton Fringe stakeholder, Brighton Fringe Ltd will arbitrate.
+Disputes between parties outside of Brighton Fringe shall not be arbitrated by Brighton Fringe.
+If a dispute arises between a Brighton Fringe participant and their venue or any other Brighton Fringe stakeholder, Brighton Fringe will arbitrate.
 You should contact us as soon as possible so we can help to resolve the issue quickly.
+If arbitration is unsuccessful, Brighton Fringe will recommend other courses of action including but not limited to Citizens Advice, Small Claims Court or independent legal advice.